Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 8.9

 • Piece Hostel Sanjo is a highly-rated modern hostel known for its stylish design and social atmosphere.
 It offers both private and dormitory rooms, all praised for their cleanliness and comfort.
 Guests enjoy the spacious kitchen, communal areas, and a rooftop terrace with city views.
-The hostel is centrally located, a 5-minute walk from Nishiki Market, a wonderful food market meaning your are not reliant on convenience stores for snacks.
+The hostel is centrally located, a 5-minute walk from Nishiki Market.
 Kawaramachi Station is also nearby, providing easy access to Kyoto’s main attractions.
-Reviews frequently highlight the friendly and helpful staff, cozy beds, and great value for money.
+Reviews highlight the friendly and helpful staff, cosy beds, and great value for money.
 The minimalist yet elegant design and amenities make it feel more like a boutique hotel than a typical hostel.

 Travelodge Kyoto Shijo Kawaramachi